skver0/tetel-vault/infoemeltangol/Libraries.md

 - **Definition**
 	- a building, room, or organization that has a collection of books, documents, music, and sometimes tools or artworks, for people to borrow, usually without payment.
 ---
-- **A brief overview of the universal and hngarian library history and development**
+- **A brief overview of the universal and Hungarian library history and development**
 	- The remains of the oldest known library have been found among the ruins of the northern Syrian city of Ebla.
 The writing was on clay tablets.
 Even this early library had about 16 000 pieces in the collection
-	- 60,000 clay tablets with cuneiform inscriptions have already been preserved in the library of Assur-Ban-Apli, the Assyrian ruler of Nineveh
+	- 60,000 clay tablets with inscriptions have already been preserved in the library of Assur-Ban-Apli, the Assyrian ruler of Nineveh
 	- The Library of Alexandria in Egypt, home to half a million papyrus scrolls, was the most famous library of antiquity.
 Its collection was destroyed in a fire in 43 BC.
-	- The city of Rome was already a city in 40 BC 300 years later, the number had risen to 30.
+	- The city of Rome was already a city with a couple of libraries in 40 BC, but 300 years later, the number had risen to 30 libraries.
 Private libraries of wealthier Romans were also important.
-	- Pannonhalma library (opened in 1001)
+	- Pannonhalma library (opened in 1001 in the Hungarian kingdom)
 		- hundreds of manuscripts, codexes were were collected, and stored.
 		- The Library's collection was lessened, by the Invasion of the turks around 1683.
 		- the library is still up to this day.
 	- Corvinus Mathias's library (1458-1490)
-		- had a siginificant collection of ancient, religious, scientific, and artistic books, manuscripts, and codexes.
+		- had a significant collection of ancient, religious, scientific, and artistic books, manuscripts, and codexes.
+It was started and maintained by King Mathias and was his own private library.
 	- National Széchenyi Library
-		- Was created by aristrocrat Széchenyi Ferenc, and he donated his vast collection of books, and written materials as a base for the libary.
+		- Was created by aristocrat Széchenyi Ferenc, and he donated his vast collection of books, and written materials as a base for the library.
 ---
-- **The hungarian library system**
+- **The Hungarian library system**
-	- types of libraries (digital, and phisical)
+	- types of libraries (digital, and physical)
 		- national library
 		- reference library
-		- Higher education exclusive library
+		- Higher education library
 		- local / public libraries (county, city, village)
 		- school library (upto highschools)
 ---
-- There are **different types of associations** for different studies, subjects, and proffessions like:
+- There are **different types of associations** for different studies, subjects, and professions, like:
-	- IKSZ (IT and libary association)
+	- IKSZ (IT and library association)
 	- KTE (Library teachers association)
 	- MOKSZ (Hungarian medicinary libraries association)
-	- etc.
 ---
-- **Task of public libaries**
+- **Task of public libraries**
 	- Aid in studying (both in personal studying and research related studies)
 	- The free, and unrestricted access to all kinds of knowledge
 	- Making the world wide web available in libraries (as in having public computers, with internet access available for anyone)
 	- The protecting, and distribution of culture and traditions
 ---
-- **Public libaries vs school libraries** (differences)
+- **Public libraries vs school libraries** (differences)
-	- school libraries are for the task of aiding teachers to raise and teach students properly, and for students to have a space, where they can learn, and get resources for knowledge they might need in school
+	- school libraries are for the task of aiding teachers raise and teach students properly, and for students to have a space, where they can learn in peace, and get resources for knowledge they might need in school.
 	- public libraries are for all types of people and ages, and has a much vaster collection of knowledge in them.
-Public libaries are used not only by students but by researchers, people wanting to enjoy book formed entertainments, and overall a place for the masses.
+Public libraries are used not only by students but by researchers, people wanting to enjoy book based entertainments, and overall a public place for people.
-	- public libraries generally are much larger, both in space and sheer valume of books, and materials
+	- Public libraries generally are much larger, both in space and sheer volume of books, and materials
 ---
 - **Principles for separating library types:** the concept of a collection and user groups
 	- by ownership